codecolton/se_project_spots/README.md

 ## Description

-This is a webpage that is able to adapt to fit on a variety of screen sizes, such as a phone, tablet, or desktop screen.
+This is a webpage that you can add or remove images and is able to adapt to fit on a variety of screen sizes, such as a phone, tablet, or desktop screen.
 The buttons and icons react when hovered over.

 ## Tech Stack

 - HTML
 - CSS
+- JavaScript
 - Responsive Design

 ## Deployment